remnoteio/remnote-gamepad/README.md

 If your controller isn't working with RGC, please open an issue.
 See the [Bugs and Issues](#🐛-bugs-and-issues) section for more information.

 #### What happens if I come across a dog gif and have to press a non-queue button?!?!
-What ever will I do?
+Whatever will I do?

-RemNote will present you wil two buttons, one being the "primary" button (one with a colorful background-color) and the other being the "secondary" button (one with a white background-color).
+RemNote will present you with two buttons, one being the "primary" button (one with a colorful background-color) and the other being the "secondary" button (one with a white background-color).
 Whatever button you have bound to the "Easily Recalled" action will be the "primary" button, and the other will be the "secondary" button.
 Press the appropriate button to continue.

 ![Primary and Secondary Buttons](https://raw.githubusercontent.com/remnoteio/remnote-gamepad/main/.github/menus.gif)

 ## 📅 Planned Features

 - [ ] Controller Profiles for different controllers (e.g. You can have a profile for your Joycon (R) and another for your 8BitDo SN30 Pro)
-  - [ ] Support for Nintendo Switch Joycons (L/R, as pair or individually)
+  - [ ] Support for Nintendo Switch Joycons (L/R, as a pair or individually)
-- [ ] Indicator for when controller is connected
+- [ ] Indicator for when the controller is connected
 - [x] Button Binding UI

 Have an idea for a new feature?
 [Contribute](CONTRIBUTING.md) to RGC development!